underlost/Replica/README.md

 ### Getting Started

-Using Replica is pretty straight forward.
+At 1.0, I'll have a proper way to install Replica.
+Until then, it's pretty straight forward:

 * Copy the 'replica' (and optional 'core') directory to your apps directory.
-* 'templates' should be placed in your 'templates' directory.
+* 'templates' contents should be placed in your 'templates' directory.
+'Pulse' is the frontend blog portion of Replica, while 'dashboard' is the admin area used to manage content.
-* The 'replica' directory should remain in tact and placed wherever you serve your static media from.
+* The 'replica' directory in 'static' should remain in tact and placed wherever you serve your static media from.

 ### Contribute